Articles and Handouts

 - be prepared to abandon an entertainment or idea if it won't work; this could happen for a number of reasons - compacted timetables, inclement weather, ill health - so save the idea for another day

 (6) Look for ideas and keep notes

 The SCA has been around for 40 years, and many excellent entertainments have been developed in that time.
-Add to this records of period practices, historical novels, films, artwork, television documentaries, music, Scouting/Guiding manuals, craft books, Stephan's Florilegium, not to mention the boundless fields of the Internet, and there are myriad possible sources for ideas.
+Add to this records of period practices, historical novels, films, artwork, television documentaries, music, Scouting/Guiding manuals, craft books, Stefan's Florilegium, not to mention the boundless fields of the Internet, and there are myriad possible sources for ideas.
 Make notes, brainstorm with others, think laterally and you may come up with the event that brings people that much closer to the Dream.